Genocide Remembrance Day (Bangladesh)

+On 11 March 2017, the Jatiya Sangsad unanimously passed a resolution designating 25 March as a Genocide Remembrance Day.
+The day honours and remembers those who suffered and died as a result of the actions of the Pakistan Army during Operation Searchlight, which initiated the Bangladesh Genocide culminating with the Independence of Bangladesh.

 History

 The date 25 March commemorates Operation Searchlight, a planned military pacification carried out by the Pakistan Army, started on 25 March to curb the Bengali independence movement by taking control of the major cities on 26 March, and then eliminating all opposition, political or military, within one month.
-Before the beginning of the operation, all foreign journalists were systematically deported from East Pakistan.
+Two days after the beginning of the operation, foreign journalists were systematically deported from East Pakistan.

-On 11 March 2017, the Parliament of Bangladesh unanimously passed the Resolution designating 25 March as a Genocide Remembrance Day.
-The day honours and remembers those who suffered and died as a consequence of killings by the Pakistani Army on 25 March 1971, which started with Operation Searchlight and ended with the 1971 Bangladesh Genocide and the Independence of Bangladesh.
-During this period the persecution of the Bengali population by Pakistan army led by General A. A. K. Niazi was notable.
-It is believed this was on account of the contempt the dominant Punjabi Pakistanis had for Bengalis, there was mounting evidence that among the Bengalis, the Hindu minority was doubly marked out for persecution.
-In a post-war enquiry several senior Pakistani officers admitted to systematic targeting of the community on the orders from a brigadier which General Niazi denied.
+During this period, the persecution of the Bengali population by the Pakistan army was notable.
+It is believed this was on account of the contempt Punjabi Pakistanis had for Bengalis.
+There is evidence that among the Bengalis, the Hindu minority was doubly marked out for persecution.
+In a post-war enquiry several senior Pakistani officers admitted to systematic targeting of the Hindu community.
+General A. A. K. Niazi, commander of the Pakistani Eastern Command, denied ordering extermination of the Hindus.

 "Bangladesh will reach out to UN seeking recognition of the 1971 Genocide while the government declared March 25 as Genocide Day", according to Liberation War Affairs Minister AKM Mozammel Huq.